jcolag/ComicScanner/README.md

 The current workflow, which largely works, is:

  - Fill in your (or "the user's") API Key from the ScanData web application.
+If the API Key is malformed (too short, too long, inappropriate letters or numbers), it will be rejected until fixed.
+When the input field turns __dark green__ with white lettering, it has the right structure, and will be pink with black lettering until then.

  - If the ScanData service is not at the default location (currently `localhost` until I deploy an instance of the server permanently), fill in its URL.
+With an exception designed for testing, the URL _must_ be valid before the applet will use it.
+As with the API Key, impossible URLs will turn the server input field pink with black lettering, reverting to white when the URL is formed correctly.

  - _Choose Comic..._ to...well, choose the comic.
 Currently, CBR and CBZ files are supported, though other comic files may be out there and it's possible to support other archive types.